Chris Morris's 2010 UK terrorist comedy was passed 15 uncut by the BBFC with the consumer advise: Contains strong language and sex references.

 Four Lions is a satirical comedy about British Muslims who aspire to be suicide bombers.
 It has been passed 15 for strong language and sex references.

-'fuck') must be infrequent .
-In terms of sex references, strong verbal references to sexual behaviour are permitted at 15 and the verbal descriptions of sex in this work fell short of containing the strongest references which
+example, 'fuck') must be infrequent .
+In terms of sex references, strong verbal references to sexual behaviour are permitted at 15 and the verbal descriptions of sex in this work fell short of containing the strongest

 The theme is treated in a manner designed to satirise, rather than to promote or endorse, terrorist activity and is therefore appropriately contained at 15 where No theme is prohibited, provided the treatment is

 appropriate for 15 year olds .
 Few of the range of individuals and groups portrayed in the film escape its comic and satirical scope: this may give rise to offence in some quarters, but this would not have been mitigated by artificially

 raising the category to 18.

 Four Lions also contains moderate comic violence, and self referential uses of Paki which in this comic context are not endorsed.

 Our upcoming Killer Bitch film had to change its title to Killer Babe to satisfy a major UK retailer who objected to the word Bitch or B***h

 or B**** .
 Apparently bitch was considered offensively sexist but babe was/is not.
 That retailer has now seen what is in the actual movie itself and has backed out of stocking it.